Audrey Hepburn says the beauty of a woman grows with passing years, and we completely agree with it.

 - Never Forget Your Moisturizer

 There’s nothing better for your skin than a moisturizer.
+It is an absolute beauty essential!
 It keeps your skin hydrated and radiant.
 A good moisturizer can also make your makeup products settle and glide on more easily.
-Make sure to use a moisturizer containing hyaluronic acid.
-If you are clueless about what hyaluronic acid is and which products to buy, learn more about it right here.

 - Retinol Is Your New Best Friend

-Retinol helps in decreasing fine lines and wrinkles.
-It can penetrate deeply into your skin’s layers.
+Retinol helps in decreasing fine lines and wrinkles and it used to be a beauty secret until recently It can penetrate deeply into your skin’s layers.
 Consult your dermatologist before using this product.

 - Exfoliation Is Important

-If your skin is dry and flaky, your makeup will not blend into your skin and ends up looking patchy.
-Regular exfoliation is the best way to remove dead skin cells and make your skin softer and smoother.
+If your skin is dry and flaky, your makeup will not blend into your skin and end up looking patchy.
+Regular exfoliationi XThe process of removing dead skin cells and dirt from the skin's surface using a chemical, granular substance, or exfoliation tool. is the best way to remove dead skin cells and make your skin softer, smoother, and more radiant.

 - Always Take Off Your Makeup Before Going To Bed

-It feels good to wake up with a fresh face rather than a face covered with clogged pores and, of course, makeup all over your pillows!
+It feels good to wake up with a fresh face rather than a face covered with clogged poresi XA common skin condition due to the buildup of dead skin cells, oil, or dirt trapped in the skin that often leads to acne. and, of course, makeup all over your pillows!

 - Protect Your Skin From the Sun

-The risk of pigmentation, sun spots, and blemishes increases with age.
+The risk of pigmentationi XA common, usually harmless condition where some areas of the skin are darker than the surrounding skin. , sun spots, and blemishes increases with age.
 So, apply sunscreen whenever you go out in the sun.
 Cover your face, neck, hands, and other exposed areas with sunscreen.
 Wear sunglasses and hats.

-Preparing your skin with moisturizer and concealer is the first step in makeup application for those in their 50s.
-Never miss this step because moisturizer and concealer plump up your skin, making your fine lines less visible.
+Preparing your skin with moisturizer, primer, and concealer is the first step in makeup application.
+Never miss these steps.
+Moisturizer keeps your skin hydrated and helps it breathe.
+Primer smoothens out your aged skin.
+Concealer blurs fine lines so they are less visible.
 Always read the labels and get a moisturizer containing hyaluronic acid.

 3. Select The Right Foundation: Go For The Dewy Look